Gorges du Dadès, where you will be driving just 12 inches from the side of the mountain

-The road is in dreadful condition and requires strong nerves to negotiate it.
-Any barriers along the edge afford little more than token protection.
-You will be driving just 12 inches from the side of the mountain, and there is a steep, steep drop below you and there's no form of barrier to keep you on the road if anything were to go wrong… This winding road is frequently included in lists of the top 5 most dangerous roads – and let’s just say that Moroccan drivers are not exactly the safest.
+This curvy road is not easy, though.
+Up, down, right, left all the time.
+Driving at night, or in poor visibility, is not recommended for drivers unfamiliar with the road.
+Driving Morocco’s most famous zig zag road is not for the weak at heart.
+You will be driving just 12 inches from the side of the mountain, and there is a steep, steep drop below you and there's no form of barrier to keep you on the road if anything were to go wrong… This winding road is usually regarded as one of top 5 most dangerous roads in the world due to its steep gradient and hairpin turns.
+And let’s just say that Moroccan drivers are not exactly the safest.

 When is the best time to drive through Gorges du Dadès?